MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-mssp-support-windows-defender-advanced-threat-protection.md

 For more information, see [Create rules for alert notifications](configure-email-notifications-windows-defender-advanced-threat-protection.md#create-rules-for-alert-notifications).

 These check boxes must be checked:
    - **Include organization name** - The customer name will be added to email notifications
    - **Include tenant-specific portal link** - Alert link URL will have tenant specific parameter (tid=target_tenant_id) that allows direct access to target tenant portal

-## Fetch alerts from customer tenants into mssp SIEM system
+## Fetch alerts from MSSP customer's tenant into the SIEM system

+>[!NOTE]
+>This action is taken by the MSSP.

 To fetch alerts into your SIEM system you'll need to take the following steps:

-Step 1: Create a third-party application <br>
+Step 1: Create a third-party application

-Step 2: Get access and refresh tokens from your customer's tenant <br>
+Step 2: Get access and refresh tokens from your customer's tenant

 Step 3: Whitelist your application on Windows Defender Security Center

-## Customer steps
-## Step 1: Create an application in Azure Active Directory (Azure AD)
+### Step 1: Create an application in Azure Active Directory (Azure AD)
 You'll need to create an application and grant it permissions to fetch alerts from your customer's Windows Defender ATP tenant.

 1. Sign in to the [Azure AD portal](https://aad.portal.azure.com/).